Alcantor/LotusECU-T4e/README.md

 My final goal was to control my accusump with the T4e ECU, that was not possible without patching the main program.
 See folder [accusump].

-To be able to patch the main program more safely I've includer the flasher into the bootloader.
+To be able to patch the main program more safely I've included the flasher into the bootloader.
 See folder [stage15].

+After that I went a little further by looking at the ECU Black Dash.

 [accusump]:https://github.com/Alcantor/LotusECU-T4e/tree/master/accusump
 [stage15]:https://github.com/Alcantor/LotusECU-T4e/tree/master/stage15